 and to strengthen that centre of the personality which psychology calls the ego, the "I".
 Free will may not include the possibility of becoming somebody else.
 But it might include the ability to stand firmly at the centre of your horoscope and feel

-related to the different aspects of your psyche, rather than wandering about blindly, feeling impotent and victimised by conflicting cross-currents and impulses from within yourself and from the world outside.
-Two people may have certain astrological
+related to the different aspects of your psyche, rather than wandering about blindly, feeling impotent and victimised by conflicting cross- currents and impulses from within yourself and from the world outside.
+Two people may have certain

-configurations which are similar, but one might be buffeted by his or her inner demons like a rudderless small boat tossed on a difficult sea; while the other individual remains somehow solid and real as a person and can therefore navigate the boat
+astrological configurations which are similar, but one might be buffeted by his or her inner demons like a rudderless small boat tossed on a difficult sea; while the other individual remains somehow solid and real as a person and can therefore

 The importance of learning through relationships